-(c) Fair value of financial instruments by classes that are not carried at fair value and whose carrying amounts are reasonable approximation of fair value
+(b) Fair value of financial instruments by classes that are not carried at fair value and whose carrying amounts are reasonable approximation of fair value

-Lease liabilities (Note 12), trade receivables (Note 18), other receivables and deposits (Note 19), cash and cash equivalents (Note 20), trade payables (Note 21), bills payable to banks (unsecured) and short-term loans (Note 22), other payables and accruals (Note 23) and hire-purchase liabilities (Note 24).
+Lease liabilities (Note 12), trade receivables (Note 18), other receivables and deposits (Note 19), cash and cash equivalents (Note 20), trade payables (Note 21), bills payable to banks (unsecured) and short-term loans (Note 22), other payables and accruals (Note 23).

 The carrying amounts of these financial assets and liabilities are reasonable approximation of fair values due to their short-term nature.
+Lease liabilities approximate their fair values as they are subject to interest rates close to market rate of interests for similar arrangements with financial institutions.